Screen time: Adults

 There is no consensus on the safe amount of screen time for adults.
 Many adults spend up to 11 hours a day looking at a screen.
-Adults many times work jobs that require viewing screens which leads to the high screen time usage.
-Adults obligated to view screens for a means of work may not be able to use screen time less than two hours, but there are other recommendations that help mitigate negative health effects.
+Adults often work jobs that require viewing screens which leads to high screen time usage.
+Adults obligated to view screens for a means of work may not be able to limit screen time to less than two hours, but other recommendations help mitigate negative health effects.
 For example, breaking up continuous blocks of screen time usage by stretching, maintaining good posture, and intermittently focusing on a distant object for 20 seconds.
 Furthermore, to mitigate the behavioral effects, adults are encouraged not to eat in front of a screen to avoid habit formation and to keep track of their screen use every day.
 Specialists also recommend that adults analyze their daily screen time usage and replace some of the unnecessary usage with a physical activity or social event.